 CRO & The Growth Strategy That’s Being Ignored

-Why is it that Amazon Prime converts 74% of the time on Amazon.com and yet the average Ecommerce retailer only converts 3.1% of the time according to research by Millward Brown Digital?
-Even non-Prime customers convert 13% of the time.
-Bryan Eisenberg, CRO expert and thought leader suggests that Amazon’s secret is to do with developing a culture of customer centricity and experimentation that is deeply embedded in the culture of the organisation from the C-suite level down.
+According to research by Millward Brown Digital, even non-Prime customers convert 13% of the time.
+Bryan Eisenberg, CRO expert and thought leader suggests that Amazon’s secret is to do with developing a culture of customer centricity and experimentation.
+It is deeply embedded in the culture of the organisation from the C-suite level down.

 Given the success of Amazon with applying the principles of CRO to drive business growth, why is it that in many organisations there is little, if any, engagement with CRO at the top level of management?
 This is the conundrum that the book ‘The Growth Strategy That’s Being Ignored’ seeks to answer.